valohai/docs/source/core-concepts.rst

 Configuration File
 ~~~~~~~~~~~~~~~~~~

-Each Valohai-enabled Git repository should have ``valohai.yaml`` **configuration file** that defines
+Each Valohai-enabled Git repository must have a ``valohai.yaml`` **configuration file** that defines
-what kind of runs can be executed.
+the runs that can be executed.
 We'll cover these execution types or "steps", as we call them, in the next section.

 A single configuration file can be used by multiple projects by various users, as long as the user
 has access to the Git repository.